BioEvo/STAR-Fusion-WIKI/Home.md

 Please consider using a proper 'FULL' release version as described above.

-### Installing from Galaxy toolshed

-STAR-Fusion is also available for Galaxy toolshed download.
-An associated genome resource data manager will be required to run this too.
-Please find instructions [here.](https://github.com/STAR-Fusion/STAR-Fusion/wiki/Galaxy-toolshed-installation-of-the-tool)

 ### Bioconda install

 A [Bioconda recipe](https://github.com/STAR-Fusion/STAR-Fusion/wiki/Conda-installation) is also available for STAR-Fusion.